-For all the joy of the holidays, they can be one of the most stressful times for the person with early onset Alzheimer’s/memory conditions and their care partner.
+For all of the joy that holidays can bring, they can be one of the most stressful times for the person with early onset Alzheimer’s and the care partner.
 Holidays bring together large groups of people, presents, lights, Christmas caroling, yet all of these wonderful traditions can be over-stimulating for people with the disease and their care partners.

-- As the care partner, you know your loved one best and know what will bring them comfort and what will cause fear and stress.
+- As the care partner, you know those things that your loved one will be comfortable with and those things that cause fear and stress.
 Communicate this to your family and friends, including younger children.

-- Large groups of people can over-stimulate the person with early onset Alzheimer’s/memory conditions, so consider having several smaller gatherings.
-By extending the celebration, there can be more interaction for the person with the disease.
+- Large groups of people can over-stimulate the person with early onset Alzheimer’s, so consider having several smaller gatherings.
+This can extend the celebration and also offer more interaction for the person with the disease.
 Keep in mind that while socialization may need to be modified based upon where the person is in the disease process; being able to interact with people is critically important.

 - Consider adjusting meal times to best meet the needs of the person with the disease.

-- If your loved one is in a long-term care facility, coordinate visits so that they can be spread out over a day or two.
+- If your loved one is in a long-term care facility, coordinate visits so that socialization opportunities can be spread out.
 Find out if family members and friends can be part of the holiday festivities at the facility.
 Also, some facilities have private dining/meeting rooms where your family could gather for a private celebration.

-- Holiday decorations can be one of the most exciting elements of the holiday season; but they can also cause increased confusion, anxiety, and safety issues for the person with the disease.
+- Holiday decorations can be one of the most exciting elements of the holiday season; however it can also cause increased confusion, anxiety, and safety issues for the person with the disease.
 Limit the amount of decorations.
-Consider using a plastic tree, use electric candles to avoid fire hazards, and be aware of where electrical cords are placed so that your loved one does not trip and fall.
+Consider using a plastic tree, use electric candles to avoid fire hazards, and be aware of where electrical cords are placed, as they can be a fall hazard.

 - Create activities around some of your loved one’s favorite memories or traditions.
 Look through photo albums, decorate holiday cookies, listen to holiday music, and give handmade gifts.